-At 30 he is the youngest ever Liberal Senator.
+First elected at age 28, he is the youngest ever Liberal to serve in the Senate.
 He is chair of the Senate Finance and Public Administration Legislation Committee.
 Previously, he was chair of the Environment and Communications Legislation Committee.
 James is co-chair of the Parliamentary Friends of Museums, Libraries and Galleries.
 He is also deputy chair of the Modest Members Society, a group of Coalition MPs dedicated to economic freedom.

-After graduating from McKinnon Secondary College, James studied a double degree of Arts and Commerce at the University of Melbourne.
+After graduating from McKinnon Secondary College, James studied a double degree in Arts and Commerce at the University of Melbourne.

 James has been a member of the Liberal Party since age 17 and is a former President of the Victorian Young Liberals.